Reorganization plan of United States Army: National Guard training

 The 29th chief of the National Guard Bureau, as director of the Army National Guard, plans to align existing ARNG divisions with subordinate training formations.
 This plan increases the number of divisions in the Total Army from 10 to 18, and increases the readiness of the National Guard divisions, by aligning their training plans with large-scale combat operations.
 Additional advantages of the August 2020 plan are increased opportunity for talent management, from the Company to the Division level, and opportunity for leader development unfettered by geographical restriction.

 "Associated units" training program

 The Army announced a pilot program, 'associated units', in which a National Guard or Reserve unit would now train with a specific active Army formation.
-These units would wear the patch of the specific Army division before their deployment to a theater; 36th Infantry Division (United States) headquarters deployed to Afghanistan in May 2016 for a train, advise, assist mission.
+These units would wear the patch of the specific Army division before their deployment to a theater; 36th Infantry Division headquarters deployed to Afghanistan in May 2016 for a train, advise, assist mission.

-The Army Reserve, whose headquarters are colocated with FORSCOM, and the National Guard, are testing the associated units program in a three-year pilot program with the active Army.
+The Army Reserve, whose headquarters are co-located with FORSCOM, and the National Guard, are testing the associated units program in a three-year pilot program with the active Army.
 The program will use the First Army training roles at the Army Combat Training Centers at Fort Irwin, Fort Polk, and regional and overseas training facilities.

 The pilot program complements FORSCOM's total force partnerships with the National Guard, begun in 2014.

 Summer 2016 will see the first of these units.